I Was a Dreamer

 The type that was brought to this country before knowing how to string together a coherent sentence without putting w’s into words that didn’t already have them.
-The type whose father came over to this country, first, to set up the beginnings of a new life, but eleven months was enough for two-year-old me to forget who he was or that he even existed.
+The type whose father came over to this country, first to set up the beginnings of a new life, but 11 months was enough for two-year-old me to forget who he was or that he even existed.
 This was a time before things like Skype and Facetime.

 They call us “Dreamers” because our parents brought us over with high hopes for the future they would build for us.
 All of our parents were running from something.
 From failing economies to corrupt governments, to violence and fear.

 Mine were running from an economy destroyed by an authoritarian dictatorship, with limited upward mobility, no middle class, and scars much deeper than they cared to admit.
 They fell for the same tales of endless opportunities that a growing number of 11 million immigrants wholeheartedly believed in.